HDarius90/HDarius90/README.md

 Frontend Developer
 ------------------

-I'm a JavaSscript and React developer specializing in frontend tools.
+I'm a JavaScript and React developer specializing in frontend tools.
 Passionate about crafting clean, efficient, and user-friendly interfaces.

 * 🌍  I'm based in Budapest
 * 🖥️  See my portfolio at [here](https://hdarius90.github.io/)